 Core-Periphery and The Core-Core

 The final aspect of our network analysis involves the relation between the collateral managers and the IPs in the context of a network rather than a market.
-The logic of our frequency analysis is that the combined network exhibits a ‘dense, cohesive core and a sparse, unconnected periphery’ (Borgatti & Everett, 1999: 375): the top 13 nodes account for 83.9% of ties, with a high Gini Coefficient of .793 and actor heterogeneity of 0.021 demonstrating a highly unequal distribution of ties between actors across the network (Figure 7).
+The C/P analysis of the combined network exhibits a ‘dense, cohesive core and a sparse, unconnected periphery’ (Borgatti & Everett, 1999: 375) containing 19 nodes at a correlation of .867 indicating a good fit for the C/P model (ibid).
+The Gini-Coefficient of .752 and actor heterogeneity of 0.019 further suggest that ties between actors across the network are distributed very unequally (Figure 7).
 Members of the core, also exhibit the tendency to remain core members throughout the emergence of the CDO bubble market, whereas others only enter the core for selected years after 2004 (Figure 8).
 Finally, whilst the core expands in terms of numbers, it shrinks in relative terms as CDO activity grows (Figure 9), implying a consolidation of relations and activities, reinforcing the structural position of incumbents in the core and leading to a growing fragmentation at the periphery.

 (INSERT FIGURES 7, 8, 9 ABOUT HERE)